This document will guide you build standalone MatrixOne using Docker.

 Install and configure MySQL Client

 Tips: Currently, MatrixOne is only compatible with the Oracle MySQL client.
-This means some features might not work with the MariaDB or Percona clients.
+This means that some features might not work with the MariaDB client or Percona client.

 Connect to MatrixOne

 You can use the MySQL command-line client to connect to MatrixOne server.
 Open a new terminal window and enter the following command:

 mysql -h 127.0.0.1 -P 6001 -uroot -p Enter password: # The default initial password is 111